LHMak/multinational-retail-data-centralisation75/README.md

 Once these prerequisites are satisfied, just run main.py and when the script has terminated, your local database should hold the following tables: dim_card_details, dim_date_times, dim_products, dim_store_details, dim_users and orders_table.

 ## Project write-up
-In this section, I explain how I completed this project, the methods and software I used and challenges I faced.
+In this section, I explain how I completed this project.
 The project was split up into 4 stages, or 'Milestones.'
 Each Milestone is explained below.

 ### Milestone 1: Set up the environment
 This project was split up into 4 milestones.
 This first milestone's goal was to set up this GitHub repository so I could save my code and track any changes.